Skip to Content

 INSERT INTO MYTABLE(T1) VALUES(CURRENT_TIMESTAMP);

 3. Execute the below SQL to perform a query against the source node and the replica node.
+Notice that the second SQL statement uses a hint to direct the query to be executed on the replica.

 SQL